 are only two horses in the race and it seems pretty uncompetitive as the

 favourite is 10 to 1 on and the other is priced at 40 to 1 against.

 Nonetheless, Patrick makes his way to the counter and asks to place £250 on

+the outsider.
 Being a friendly sort, the bookmaker tries to put him off the bet and

 assures the customer that the outsider has absolutely no chance against the